-A security guard is on duty at the Cambridge campus during the evenings and on weekends when classes are being held.
+A security guard is on duty at each of the two buildings of the Cambridge campus during the evenings and on weekends when classes are being held.
 In the daytime, anyone in authority will assist in the event of a crime.
 Anyone who is victimized by, observes, or has knowledge of a criminal action should immediately report it.